List of Indian Air Force stations: List of air stations

 Note: Station and unit details are from Scramble.nl (2009) and outdated.
 Article needs to be revised/updated.

 The other Air Force stations that come under Maintenance Command are not air stations and are mostly signal units and station repair depots situated in different towns.
 Delhi, for example, has a few BRDs and SUs that come under Maintenance Command.

 List of advance landing grounds

 Along China border

 Chinese Military has an integrated Western Theater Command across the whole LAC with India.
-Indian Military has divided the LAC into 3 sectors - the western sector across Ladakh and the Chinese-held Aksai Chin, the central sector across Himachal Pradesh and Uttarakhand states, and the eastern sector across Sikkim and Arunachal Pradesh states.
+The Indian military has divided the LAC into 3 sectors - the western sector across Ladakh and the Chinese-held Aksai Chin, the central sector across Himachal Pradesh and Uttarakhand states, and the eastern sector across Sikkim and Arunachal Pradesh states.
 Similarly, Indian Airforce has Delhi-based Western Air Command, Prayagraj-based Central Air Command, and Shillong-based Eastern Air Command to cover the LAC.